-Even if your state isn't on the list above, some insurance companies may voluntarily sell Medigap policies to people under 65, although they'll probably cost you more than Medigap policies sold to people over 65, and they can probably use medical underwriting.
+Even if your state isn't listed on the previous page, some insurance companies may voluntarily sell Medigap policies to people who are under 65, although they'll probably cost you more than Medigap policies sold to people over 65, and they can probably use medical underwriting.
 Also, some of the federal guaranteed rights are available to people with Medicare under 65.
-(See pages 35 - 46.)
+(Go to pages 36 - 46.)
 Check with your State Insurance Department about what additional rights you might have under state law.